 Cut each roll into quarters.

 Heat oven to 425°F. Line another baking sheet with parchment paper; set aside.

 Place water into large saucepan; bring to a boil over high heat.
 Carefully add baking soda and sugar.
 (Water will bubble up, then return to a gentle boil.)
 Drop half of dough pieces into gently boiling water; cook, stirring lightly, about 1 minute or until surface of dough has lightly bubbled appearance.
 Remove with slotted spoon; place onto prepared baking sheet.
 Repeat with remaining dough pieces.

 Brush each dough bite with beaten egg; sprinkle with coarse salt.
 Bake 8-10 minutes or until golden brown.

 Meanwhile, melt butter in 2-quart saucepan over medium-high heat until sizzling.
 Add garlic; continue cooking 1 minute or until fragrant.
 Add flour; stir to combine.
 Continue cooking 1-2 minutes.
 Gradually whisk in milk until well combined.
-Add cheese, stirring occasionally, until cheese is melted and sauce is slightly thickened.
+Add Deli American, stirring occasionally, until cheese is melted and sauce is slightly thickened.
 Serve with warm pretzel bites.

 This collection has a recipe for just about everyone.
 Some are hot, others are cold, a few are sweet and the rest are savory.
 But no matter which you choose, plan on passing along the recipe because they’re as easy to make as they are delicious to eat.See Recipes